-A2- You can start a social media business by sharing teasers, starting a blog, sharing your products in groups, producing videos, reaching out to influencers, etc.
+A2- You can start a social media business by sharing teasers, creating industry blogs, sharing your products in groups, producing videos, reaching out to influencers, etc.

-A3- You can promote your business through the following manner;
+A3- You can promote your business in the following manner;

 A4- You can maximize social media by;